samthedev32/Artifex/.github/README.md

 It is also cross-platform, currently supporting linux, windows and web builds.

+>[!NOTE]
+>I am still in the process of trying to find a good way to manage the parts of the library; as i have been doing \

 ### Basic Modules

 It has a built-in renderer, that uses...